 The early stages of degenerative myelopathy start with an almost imperceptible weakness in the animal's hindquarters.
 DM is an insidious disease and it is all too easy to overlook in the early stages.
 One clue can be an uneven wear on a dog's rear nails.

 As the disease further progresses to late mid-stage, difficulty getting up increases.
 The nails begin to scrape more often on the pavement until it becomes constant.
 The rear legs will cross under the dog’s body as the dog, losing sensation in its hindquarters, will not know where it has actually placed its feet.
-Faulty perception of foot placement leads to tripping and stumbling.
+Faulty perception of foot placement will lead to tripping and stumbling.

 When the dog is in a standing position, if you move the dog from side to side, using your hands, the dog will lose its balance and topple over.
-Often, you will notice exaggerated movements, such a high stepping when going up a curb.
+Often, you will notice exaggerated movements, such high stepping when going up a curb.
 This is due to prioceptive functions being affected by DM.

 As the condition worsens, you'll notice the tail will rarely become active and wag.
 If the tail is longer, the dog’s legs will easily become tangled in it.
 If the dog’s foot is placed on the ground, toes down, the dog will not right its foot, or there may be a delayed response time.
 This delay is due to the fact that the dog cannot feel its foot.
 A dog with feeling in its hind paws will have a quick/quicker response in placing its foot in the proper position.
 A dog with little or no feeling will have a slow or non-existent reflex action placing its foot in the proper, pad-down position.

-During the late stage, the dog will not be able to bear any weight, on its own, in the hindquarters.
-The affected dog will not be able to get up or, once lifted, will not be able to remain in a standing position, without some form of support for its hindquarters.
+During the final stage, the dog will not be able to bear any weight, on its own, in the hindquarters.
+The affected dog will not be able to get up or, once lifted, will not be able to remain in a standing position without some form of support for its hindquarters.
 This can happen overnight or within the space of a few days.
 Urinary incontinence and bowel incontinence will occur at this stage.